A-Slimani/ufc-data-project/README.md

 - After converting the stance to enums the table is now

 ## Issues and resolutions
-- Issue with not having a tmp folder when running scrapy with airflow??
+- Issue with not having a tmp folder when running scrapy with airflow
     - Resolved by including the line `environment={'URI':'{{ var.value.URI}}'}` in the docker operator task
     - Add the db uri link in the admin -> variables headers